Gymnastics: Acrobatic gymnastics

 The World Championships have been held since 1974.

 Aerobic gymnastics

-Aerobic gymnastics (formally Sport Aerobics) involves the performance of routines by individuals, pairs, trios, groups with 5 people, and aerobic dance and aerobic step(8 people).
+Aerobic gymnastics (formally sport aerobics) involves the performance of routines by individuals, pairs, trios, groups with 5 people, and aerobic dance and aerobic step (8 people).
 Strength, flexibility, and aerobic fitness rather than acrobatic or balance skills are emphasized.
-Routines are performed for all individuals on a 7x7m floor and also for 12–14 and 15–17 trios and mixed pairs.
-From 2009, all senior trios and mixed pairs were required to be on the larger floor (10x10m), all groups also perform on this floor.
-Routines generally last 60–90 seconds depending on age of participant and routine category.
+Seniors perform routines on a 10 m x 10 m floor, with a smaller 7 m x 7 m floor used for younger participants.
+Routines last 70–90 seconds depending on the age of the participants and the routine category.
 The World Championships have been held since 1995.